deepin-community/fontforge/doc/sphinx/scripting/python/fontforge.rst

    .. object:: partialRefs

       Don't transform any references in the glyph, but do transform their offsets.
-      This is useful if the refered glyph will be (or has been) transformed.
+      This is useful if the referred glyph will be (or has been) transformed.

    .. object:: round